vitor-schipani/dotfiles/README.md

 # Vitor's Repo for syncing up config files using GNU Stow
 ## Regenerate config files

 > cd ~

 > git clone git@github.com:vitor-schipani/dotfiles.git

+## Copying and pasting from one terminal to another
+In Vim type to yank:

+> "+y

+To paste on another terminal:

+> "+p

 ### Configuring different dotfiles
 alias were set in the .bashrc config file